Skip to main content

 1576 CE.

 The dark clouds circled over the Haveli of the Chieftain at Avadgadh, one of the unimportant posts on the western borders of Mewar, Rajputana.
 It was the arrival of the rainy season, with occasional downpours over the green veil of the Aravallis on the horizon and the streams that often meandered around the hills now surged like rivers.
 The monotonous life in the little settlement was stirred by the arrival of guests in the Haveli.
-It was not usual for the old chieftain to receive so many guests, especially women and it sparked curiosity and rumours among the villagers.
+It was not usual for the old chieftain to receive so many guests, especially women, and it sparked curiosity and rumours among the villagers.
 Who were these people?
-Some of them looked like royal ladies and some not.
+Some of them looked like royal ladies, and some did not.

-In the inner palace of Avadgadh, on a balustrade that was designed with Jali, nymphs adorning its pillars that looked over the Aravallis in a distance, covered with dark clouds, the gusty wind blew the new curtains almost toppling a vase kept by the window.
+In the inner palace of Avadgadh, on a balustrade that was designed with Jali, nymphs adorning its pillars that looked over the Aravallis in the distance, covered with dark clouds, the gusty wind blew the new curtains, almost toppling a vase kept by the window.
 She caught it, alarmed, almost out of the force of habit to be alert about her surroundings, with her painted hands.
-She then stepped out into the balustrade, drawing the blue dupatta over her face, exhaling something heavy in her heart as her eyes shone and the moisture hit her face.
+She then stepped out onto the balustrade, drawing the blue dupatta over her face, exhaling something heavy in her heart as her eyes shone and the moisture hit her face.
 The Maharani of Mewar had her own fears.

 “Do you also feel I am making a mistake?”
-His gruff low voice made her turn.
-As she did, the dupatta slipped off her head to her shoulder and he could see her thick braided hair, the hairline drawn with vermillion in his name, covered by the Mangtika that once belonged to his mother.
+His gruff, low voice made her turn.
+As she did, the dupatta slipped off her head to her shoulder, and he could see her thick braided hair, the hairline drawn with vermilion in his name, covered by the Mangtika that once belonged to his mother.
 She stared at him with a faint smile that did not reach her tired eyes.
 Her face looked dark.
 Like she had been sick for a long time.
 His gaze could not meet her eyes as a sense of guilt suddenly hit him.
 He had never been a good husband to her, had he?
 She could perhaps read his mind as she smiled a little wider, almost amused, forcing him to look up at her.
 They were now in their late thirties, parents, rulers, husband and wife.
 But once they were eleven and thirteen, young dreamers, friends, lovers.
-Yet in that very moment, she felt like he was that same thirteen year old boy she once met.
+Yet in that very moment, she felt like he was that same thirteen-year-old boy she once met.

 “Why are you having doubts, Ranaji?”
 She stepped up to him and placed her painted hand gently on his broad chest where his heart thumped.
 “This is not the first time you are listening to your heart.”
-He smiled at her words with a nod and then it faded into a sigh as he held her hand over his chest.
+He smiled at her words with a nod, and then it faded into a sigh as he held her hand over his chest.
 “You must have a lot of regrets for that, Maharani.”
 She shook her head.
 “You gave me everything I ever dreamt of and more.
 You fought for me, you gave me children to be proud of, a family to love and cherish… What more could I have wanted?”
-She held his hand in between hers as she drew her head closer to his chest and he used his free hand to place it over her oiled hair.
+She held his hand in between hers as she drew her head closer to his chest, and he used his free hand to place it over her oiled hair.
 “Perhaps if you married into a merchant house, or that of a chieftain…”

 “ Would they have been the bravest man I know?”
 She placed her head in his chest now, removing her hands from his and wrapping them behind his back.
 He felt her hug was tighter than usual.
 It was mid day and usually if they had a conversation in either of their chambers she would always be alarmed about the children walking in.
 But today was different.
 He embraced her tightly.